uas2030/uas2030.github.io/content/docs/suas2025/intro.md

 focusing on the following components:

 ### Airframe and Propulsion
-- **Weight:** The fully loaded UAS weighs less than 45 lbs, complying with SUAS 2025 regulations \cite{suas2025handbook}.
+- **Weight:** The fully loaded UAS weighs less than 45 lbs, complying with [SUAS 2025 regulations](https://robonation.gitbook.io/suas-resources).
 - **Endurance:** Capable of flight durations exceeding 30 minutes, accommodating the mission timeline.
 - **Cruise Speed:** Maintains an average speed over 66 ft/s to efficiently complete the 15-mile course within 20 minutes.